T

 Accommodation

-Comfortable 3-star hotels, well-rated Airbnb apartments, or boutique guesthouses.
+Comfortable 3-star hotels or well-rated Airbnb apartments.

 Food